 Yet God’s involvement in my life surprises me at times.
 Sometimes I doubt it.
 I’m reminded of the line in the 1982 film Gandhi where a priest says to Gandhi, I’m not so egotistical to think that God is trying to solve my every day dilemmas.
 But there’s a verse in the Bible that says to present all your anxieties to God.
 Give your concerns to God and he will look after them.

 So, I talk to God about my life.
 There are times when I look at what’s happened and think God must have had a hand in it.
 I give it more than a rational reason.
 I call it more than co-incidence.
-God, the great orchestrator and composer.
+God, the great composer and conductor.